modeset/modeset.com/app/posts/2013-03-26-155111-fixture-data-matters.markdown

 being set and recalled.
 It does not assert that our date parsing is working as expected.

-The other error here is using an ambiguous date.
+The other error is using an ambiguous date.
 Depending on the way the parser chooses to parse the date, we could be setting the date as Feb 1 or Jan 2.
-Instead we should choose a date that will be unambiguous to the parser and throw a parse error if invalid.
+Instead of trying to remember variability amongst languages, or even language implementations, we should choose a date that will be unambiguous to the parser and throw a parse error if invalid.
 `"01/31/2014"` would be a better example.

-As a side note, it turns out that Rails no longer supports the above date format in the String#to_date method so as a side bonus using the Jan 31 date would also alert us to changes in an underlying API that may go undetected otherwise.
+>   As a side note, it turns out that Rails no longer supports the above
+>   date format in the String#to_date method.
+So, as a side bonus, using the
+>   unambiguous date in other places in our code could also alert us to changes
+>   in an underlying API that may otherwise go undetected in our test
+>   suite.

 Let us rewrite that spec to be more robust:

 ```ruby
 describe Assignment do